 Peritoneal dialysis (PD) has been a widely accepted method of treating end stage renal disease (ESRD) since the 1980s, and it is now the most common method of home dialysis.
-While many dialysis patients in the United States go to a dialysis center for hemodialysis three times a week for about four hours per treatment, PD offers more flexibility by allowing patients to dialyze wherever they may be - at home, at work or on vacation.
+While many dialysis patients in the United States go to a dialysis center, PD offers more flexibility by allowing patients to dialyze at home, at work or on vacation.

-PD uses the thin membrane, called the peritoneum, which lines the abdomen to perform dialysis treatments.
+To perform treatments, PD uses the thin membrane, called the peritoneum, which lines the abdomen.
 During treatments, a cleansing fluid called dialysate is put into the patient's abdomen through a small, flexible tube called a PD catheter.

-The dialysate pulls the waste and extra fluid from the patient's blood into the peritoneal cavity.
-The dialysate remains in the abdomen for a specified amount of time before it is drained and replaced with fresh dialysate.
-The time during which the dialysate remains in the patient's abdomen is known as the dwell time.
-When the dialysate is drained, the wastes and extra fluids are also drained, and fresh dialysate is replaced to clean the blood.
+The dialysate pulls the waste and extra fluid from the patient's blood into the peritoneal cavity and stays in the abdomen for a specified amount of time.
+Once the dialysate is drained, the wastes and fluids are also drained, and fresh dialysate is replaced to clean the blood.
 This filling and draining process is called an exchange because the dialysate that has been in the abdomen is being exchanged for new, fresh dialysate.
-Exchanges can be done manually or with a machine called a cycler.

 Continuous ambulatory peritoneal dialysis (CAPD)